BCI declines to investigate case of man fatally shot by Franklin County deputy

 Police said there is no body camera video of the shooting because members of the task force from the Franklin County Sheriff's Office are not issued body cameras.

-In a statement, Columbus police chief Tom Quinland said, "The Columbus Division of Police is committed to conducting comprehensive investigations and exhausting all resources and methods to establish the facts.
+In a statement, Quinlan said, "The Columbus Division of Police is committed to conducting comprehensive investigations and exhausting all resources and methods to establish the facts.
 The Division will provide all evidence to the prosecutor and will maintain transparency with our community regarding this investigation as appropriate.
 We ask for the community to rely on the facts, and avoid sharing the kind of misinformation that can run rampant on social media.
 While difficult, please be patient for those facts to be established.”

 An autopsy will be conducted by the Franklin County Coroner.